MarcL/marclittlemore.com/src/posts/become-better-engineering-manager.md

     url: https://unsplash.com/@hjwinunsplsh
 ---

 I didn't set out to become a manager of software engineers.
-It crept up on me.
-But I now really enjoy it.
+One day I was the principal software engineer on the team.
+The next I'd shifted to a management track.
+I initially wasn't sure if I'd made the right move but I now really love building great software teasm.

 I've dipped in and out of management over the years and I'm now a software engineering team lead and manage a team of 8 software engineers of different levels of experience.
 Here's are some things I've learnt which have helped me on my journey.